AE-TG/Py-Spy/README.md

 #### 4. Analysis
 - TBD
 #### 5. Testing
 - You do not need to write tests!
 The biggest advantage that **spy** provides is that it will automatically (attempt to) test your code for failure points.
+Testing is automatically performed when you save a file that includes a function decorated with `@spy`.
 - **spy** uses a slightly different test mechanism than traditional VSCode test tools and extensions because **spy** automatically performs interface and coverage testing.
 It does **NOT** make any guarantee that your code is correct - it does not check output correctness, only output validity.
 - TBD
 - **spy** testing runs alongside other VSCode test tools like the default **pytest** and **unittest**.
 Those tools still work exactly as they are designed to and **spy** does not interfere with them in any way except for potential code coverage highlighting conflicts.
 You can disable other test extension coverage highlighting by toggling the `Show Inline Coverage` button (default shortcut: `Ctrl+; Ctrl+Shift+I`) if you prefer **spy**'s automatic testing and highlighting, or you can disable **spy**'s testing and highlighting in the extension settings (details below).